While most areas in the United States are more temperate and don’t make great homes for most species of iguana, Florida is something of an anomaly.

-Let’s take an in-depth look at the types of iguanas living in the famous Sunshine State!
+Let’s take an in-depth look at the types of Florida iguana living in the famous Sunshine State!
 We’ll also cover the history of how they got there, why they thrive so well in Florida, and what effects they’ve had on other local wildlife.

 Are Any Iguanas Native To Florida?

 Interestingly, every species of iguana are invasive.
 There are no iguana species that are actually native to Florida.
 Instead, the three main species currently living throughout the state are invasive species.
 Humans brought these lizards to Florida from nearby islands via cargo ships and independent releases throughout the 1960s and 1970s.
-Eventually, their populations exploded.
+Eventually, their populations exploded to uncountable numbers of invasive iguana.
 Florida just happens to be an ideal environment for iguanas, with its warm, humid weather and diverse plant and animal life for the massive lizards to feed on.

 Florida’s three main invasive iguana species are the black spiny-tailed iguana, the Mexican spiny-tailed iguana, and, of course, the green iguana.
-None of them are originally native to Florida.
+Florida is not a native habitat for any of them.
 However, over time, they’ve all become misunderstood yet highly invasive nuisances, wreaking havoc on the state’s plant and animal life and causing serious damage to both man-made and natural structures with their feces and elaborate burrows.